dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/04-archive/2025/ENHANCEMENT_2025-11-10_WebBrowserElementPicker.md

 ## Overview

-Added "Pick Web" button to SpyWindow that captures web browser UI elements with automatic optimization for web stability.
+Added "Pick Web" button to AutomationWindow that captures web browser UI elements with automatic optimization for web stability.
 Works exactly like regular "Pick" button, but applies smart defaults to create robust bookmarks that work even when browser tab titles change.

 ---